alexmen656/Pocketz/README.md

 - Multi-language support
 - Card sharing functionality
 - Support for multiple card types (Barcode, QR Code, GS1)

+## Changes since Siege submission:

+Since I already submitted this project to Siege, here are the changes I made since then (during the Moonshot hours):

+- Added support for QR Code and GS1 cards
+- Redesigned the web share page
+- Fixed several UI bugs, such as content appearing behind iPhone safe areas or the footer, and missing dark mode styling in some elements
+- Added a pin feature to pin cards
+- Created a script to download company logos from Brandfetch and store them in my backend, so the app is no longer dependent on the Brandfetch API
+- Many minor improvements, such as padding tweaks and general code optimizations

 ## Recommended IDE Setup